uncommonhacks/browser-extension-guide/interfacing-with-the-browser.md

+---
+title: Inferfacing with the Browser
+has_children: true
+nav_order: 5
+---

 # Inferfacing with the Browser

 In the last section, we used the `browser.tabs.query()` function to get the currently open tabs.
 This is one of the many *APIs* provided by the browser.
 Essentially, the browser makers have defined a set of functions you can call to get information from the browser and set and store data.